 Jump on Contact!
 This means you can press the jump button WHILE IN WARP so your ship will jump the second you land at the gate.

-Align to, Align to… Most commonly you’ll be aligning to the next gate.
+Align to, Align to… Most commonly you’ll be aligning to the next gate (align to your out gate or align to Perimeter while you’re somewhere in Jita).
 However, the FC may not always give you a gate to align to.
 They might tell you to align to the sun, or align to an anomaly, celestial or station.
 Regardless, you’ll want to get yourself aligned so you warp at the same time as the rest of the fleet.

 Set your desto to… Warning, this is something that each FC may do different depending on their own style or the group/corp they fly with.
 When I set desto, I link it in fleet so everyone can right click and set desto.
 Other FCs will not set an end desto and will broadcast each gate.
 Just be aware it may not be the same across the board.